Rookout/tutorial-java/README.md

 ## Want to learn more ?

-Head over to [our documentation][docs-url] for more specific information or to [our deployment examples][deployment-examples] for platform-specific integration examples
+- [Our documentation][docs-url] for more information
+- [our deployment examples][deployment-examples] for platform-specific integration examples

 ## License